 The AGSL often displays materials from its holdings.
-These exhibits usually follow some theme, and can include a variety of materials such as maps, charts, atlases, photographs, realia, etc. They are on display within the AGSL on the third floor, East wing of the Golda Meir Library.
+These exhibits usually follow some theme, and can include a variety of materials such as maps, charts, atlases, photographs, realia, etc. They are on display within the AGSL on the third floor, East wing of the University of Wisconsin-Milwaukee Library.

-A digital version of the exhibit can be found here.
+A digital version of the AGSL’s exhibit is available here.

 Academic Adventurers Exhibits